encolajs/encolajs-enforma/docs/index.md

     details: Define your forms using a simple, declarative JSON schema.
 No more boilerplate code.
   - icon: 🎨
     title: UI Framework Integration
-    details: Ready-to-use integrations with popular UI frameworks like PrimeVue, Vuetify and Quasar.
+    details: Presets for popular UI frameworks like PrimeVue, Vuetify, Quasar, Reka UI and Nuxt UI.
   - icon: 🔄
     title: Reactive State
     details: Form state is fully reactive and accessible throughout your component tree.